rango-exchange/rango-sdk/examples/basic/node-solana/README.md

-## Node.js Example for integrating Rango-SDK-Basic for EVM Transactions
+## Node.js Example for integrating Rango-SDK-Basic for Solana Transactions

 ### Requirements: